facebookresearch/theseus/docs/source/getting-started.rst

 For other CUDA versions, consider installing from source or using our `build script <https://github.com/facebookresearch/theseus/blob/main/build_scripts/build_wheel.sh>`_.

+Note that ``pypi`` installation doesn't include our experimental `Theseus Labs <https://github.com/facebookresearch/theseus/theseus/labs>`_.
+For this, please install from source.

 From source
 """""""""""
 The simplest way to install Theseus from source is by running the following (see further below to also include BaSpaCho)